glfw/glfw/README.md

 ## Contact

-The official website for GLFW is [glfw.org](http://www.glfw.org/).
-There you can find the latest version of GLFW, as well as news, documentation and other information about the project.
+On [glfw.org](http://www.glfw.org/) you can find the latest version of GLFW, as well as news, documentation and other information about the project.

 If you have questions related to the use of GLFW, we have a [support forum](http://discourse.glfw.org/), and the IRC